riot/riot/doc/index.md

 title: Riot.js, A React-like user interface micro-library
 description: Riot lets you build user interfaces with custom tags using simple and enjoyable syntax.
 It uses a virtual DOM similar to React but faster.
 Riot is very tiny compared to industry standards.
 We think there is a clear need for another UI library.

 subtitle: Why Riot?
+desc2: And why we need another UI library
 body_id: riot-home
 hero: true